thriveth/Pychelle/README.md

 However, it has several bugs and things that could be done better; I will fix these when I have time, but I am of course thankful for pull requests.

-One known bug is that sometimes, reassigning identifier labels gets applied to the wrong components, and there is no way to revert this.
-It is probably not a very difficult bug to squash, but I have not had time to fix it yet.
+One known bug is that ~~sometimes, reassigning identifier labels gets applied to the wrong components, and there is no way to revert this.
+It is probably not a very difficult bug to squash, but I have not had time to fix it yet~~
+***This has now been fixed***.

 The modeling interface so far only supports a constant continuum and Gaussian emission peaks.
 Gaussian absorption is trivial to add, but other continuum and